Who we are

-To do this, we relied on comparative linguistic techniques that we had been developing.
-It’s difficult to manually and definitively be able to spot the difference between the language of a genuine child and the language of masquerading adult, so instead our language analytics platform would compare suspect language with known children’s language and isolate differences.
+To do this, we deployed methods of comparative text analysis that we had been developing.
+It’s difficult to manually spot the difference between the language of a genuine child and the language of masquerading adult, so instead our text analytics platform would compare suspect language with known children’s language to isolate differences.

 It was these differences that mattered.
 The small differences in words, phrases, grammar, and punctuation used by masquerading criminals are ones that could never be spotted manually.